kordejong/ruminations/documentation/repository.md

 - It makes it easier to plan releases by associating specific issues that should be solved for each release
 - It will be easier to collaborate.
 Focussed tasks often require a smaller set of skills, increasing the chance that someone wanting to contribute has these.
-- It will make it easier to work on different tasks concurrently
+- It will make it easier to work on different tasks concurrently, either by yourself or by team members.

 See also: